rangle/ngCourse2/handout/09-routing.md

 </nav>
 ```

-Other way is define them using the RouterLink.
+The other way is to define them using the RouterLink.
 The RouterLink directive lets you link to specific parts of your app.
 Example of defining route using RouterLink is shown below.

 ```html
 <nav>